-Some species, such as P. angustifolia, grow in a compact, bushy form, and reach a mature height of 4-6 feet, with a spread of 6-8 feet.
-P. cocchinea is larger, with a mature height and spread of 6-12 feet.
+Some species, such as P. angustifolia, grow in a compact, bushy form, and reach a mature height of four to six feet with a spread of six to eight feet.
+P. cocchinea is larger, with a mature height and spread of six to 12 feet.

 Most varieties grow vigorously in average, well-draining soil, and prefer a part to full sun location.
 The blooms and berries attract a variety of beneficial insects and wild birds.

 Pyracantha is ideal for training up walls and fences, for a spiky welcome.
 It can also be used as a perimeter barrier when pruned into a hedge, or placed at the back of borders as a foundation planting or specimen plant.

 You can find packets of 1,000 firethorn seeds available via Amazon.